My Old Duchess: Reception

-The Picturegoer said "the producers of this film have refrained from tagging it with a label, so, after seeing it – if you do see it – you may call it a farce, or a farce with music, or anything you please; it is difficult to appreciate why any responsible company should want to make this type of picture unless it be for the said company's private amusement."
+Picturegoer said "the producers of this film have refrained from tagging it with a label, so, after seeing it – if you do see it – you may call it a farce, or a farce with music, or anything you please; it is difficult to appreciate why any responsible company should want to make this type of picture unless it be for the said company's private amusement."

 The Norwood News wrote Oh, What a Duchess, directed by Lupino Lane is ample proof that the inimitable comedian is something more than an actor; Lacey who gives an impersonation of the Duchess of Stonehaven will cause roars of laughter."

 The South Wales Argus said the film is "one long laugh from beginning to end; Lacy is a member of a repertory company, and his great ambition is to become an actor of the first magnitude; however, his attempts on the first rung of the ladder, though uproariously funny, are far from successful, following a series of misunderstandings, he impersonates a duchess, and from here good, honest fun waxes fast and furious."

 British film critic David Quinlan said it was a "rather outmoded farcical comedy, an extension of Karno's old music-hall sketch Mumming Birds, designed to show off Lacy's talent for female impersonation."

 The Dorset Echo commented that "Lacy leads in a riotous comedy, the film might have been modelled on the famous peeress in "Alice in Wonderland"; comic situations abound and picturegoers will hesitate between laughter and tears as the situation develops."

 The Huddersfield Daily Examiner noted that "Lacy's masquerade as the Duchess of Stonehaven provides high burlesque."

 The Era opined that "there is a good deal of slapstick and music hall humour of that obvious and popular kind which Lacy understands so well, Davies as an ingenue looks pretty, sings well, and gives hint of much promise, Macready, who has little to do, makes her part stand out, and Courtney, Wright and Aherne do well in small parts."